N9EWO Review : Sangean ATS-909X2

 *** Sangean ATS-909X2 Issues with Low LSB Audio and Drift ***

-- SSB audio drops down to nothing (Robinson reports more drop on LSB).
+- SSB audio severely drops down (more of a drop on LSB).

 - Excessive drift.